VeerMuchandi/BurstingWorkloadsFromGKEBMtoAnthos/ConfigureCloudMonitoring.md

 gcloud alpha monitoring policies create --policy-from-file=scale-up-policy.yaml gcloud alpha monitoring policies create --policy-from-file=scale-down-policy.yaml
 ```

+## Deploy Cloud Functions for Scale Up and Scale Down

 Next we need to create the function that cloud run will use to trigger the scale up and scale down events.
 Note, these instructions were influenced by the following blog post: